Savannah/Hilton Head International Airport: Facilities

-For the 12-month period ending July 31, 2023, the airport had 112,822 aircraft operations, an average of 309 per day: 49% general aviation, 14% air taxi, 33% scheduled commercial, and 4% military.
-At that time there were 150 aircraft based at this airport: 82 single-engine, 27 multi-engine, 29 jet, 4 helicopter, and 8 military.

 Future expansion

 To accommodate the rapid growth in passengers traveling through the airport, construction is currently underway to expand the TSA security lanes.
 Upon completion in fall 2024, there will be six TSA security lanes.
 Construction on an additional four gates is expected to start in September 2024 and be completed by November 2025.
 Construction is also expected to start in 2024 on two new surface lots for airport parking.
+Approximately $10 million in funding was confirmed in June 2026.

 Military

 Also located on the airport is Savannah Air National Guard Base, home to the 165th Airlift Wing (165 AW) of the Georgia Air National Guard.
 The 165 AW flies the C-130J Super Hercules tactical airlift aircraft and, as an Air National Guard (ANG) unit, is under the operational claimancy of the Air Mobility Command (AMC).
 The 165 AW, including the collocated Georgia ANG Combat Readiness Training Center (CRTC) and Air Dominance Center, consists of over 310 full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel, and over 700 additional part-time traditional air national guardsmen (TG), also known as Drill Status Guardsmen (DSG).

 Savannah ANGB has over 145 buildings and 239 acres of leased land in the southeast and northeast quadrants of the airport.

 It is also home of the Air Dominance Center.